 London: There was every indication tonight that the fate of Germany was being decided by the Big Three somewhere east of London

-Hollywood: Walt Disney's feature-length animated film, The Three Caballeros, has its premiere.
+Hollywood: Walt Disney's feature-length animated film, The Three Caballeros, premieres.

-Tossed-out of Parnell on this Sunday evening were Dot, Sis, Chuck, and a “sarcastic Doty” (photo.)
+Tossed-out of Parnell on this Sunday evening were Dot, Sis, Chuck, and a “sarcastic Doty” (above.)

 Churchill, Roosevelt, and Stalin